greenbone/gvm-tools/README.rst

 Clients
 ~~~~~~~
 Currently there are three different clients to communicate with the GVM.
-Only the gvm-dialog is under developement and not accessible.
+Only the gvm-dialog is under development and not accessible.
 All clients have the ability to build a connection in various ways.

 These three ways are: